DLR-SC/django-prov/docs/django_prov_configuration/entities.rst

 ManyToMany fields
 -----------------

-ManyToMany fields are handled differently than standard django fields and ForeignKeys.
+ManyToMany fields are handled differently than standard Django fields and ForeignKeys.

 Since ManyToMany fields are stored in a different attribute of an object, the ProvenanceGenerator will always try to follow them if the model is specified in the configuration in any way.
 For each ManyToMany field, the ProvenanceGenerator creates an entity and links it to the original model via a `Membership`_.